theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-2.md

 I love John I love Paul I love Ringo I love Ringo I love George
 ```

-Oops, Ringo's been added twice, once as a lone `string` argument and once as part of that [Ringo George] `slice`, no sweat we can use `uniq` to ensure there's no duplicate:
+Oops, Ringo's been added twice, once as a lone `string` argument and once as part of that [Ringo George] `slice`; no sweat we can use `uniq` to ensure there's no duplicate:

 ```go-html-template
 {{ $gents = uniq $gents }}